spattisson/zaproxy/Setting-up-and-developing-new-plugins.md

 **_$ git config --global user.email "YOUR EMAIL ADDRESS"_**

-Further instructions can be found at the site the [GitHub Site](https://help.github.com/articles/set-up-git/).
+Further instructions can be found at the [GitHub Site](https://help.github.com/articles/set-up-git/).